Upper Mustang Trek – A Trek to the Walled City of Lo Manthang

 Highlights of the Trek

 Besides the religious festivals, the other fascinating attraction of Upper Mustang Trek is the hundreds of caves dug on the hill sides in Upper Mustang some of them highly inaccessible.
 Ancient Buddhist paintings, Manuscripts and mummified bodies have been discovered in Mustang Caves near Lo Manthang.

 Surrounded by the Annapurna Masiff and Dhaulagiri Range, Upper Mustang falls in the rain shadow, because of which this region gets much less rainfall than the rest of Nepal.
 Thus creating a barren landscape bereft of trees and vegetation decorated with eroded sandstone pillars & broken moraines.
 Mustang has desert like vegetation and is therefore accessible all the year round.

-Constantly hounded by the whistling winds where you can hear the tinkling of prayer bells & where prayer flags keep on fluttering in the never ending cascade of Himalayan winds.
-Trek through tree less terrain of the mysterious Himalayas, untouched by modern civilization.
-Decorated with spectacular Dhaulagiri and Annapurna mountains in it’s background.
-A place worth a life time makes it “The Greatest Trek ever”.
+Constantly hounded by the whistling winds where prayer flags keep on fluttering in the never ending cascade of Himalayan winds.
+Upper Mustang Trek is a trek through tree less terrain of the mysterious, untouched by modern civilization.

 TRIP FACTS :